-Lesotho citizens need visa for travelling to San Marino as tourist.
-COVID travel advice is country is Partially Open for travel.
+Surinamese citizens need a visa for travelling to San Marino .
 The stay is usually short with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and a total of 10 documents are required.
+Applicant is required to be present when applying for San Marino schengen visa.A total of 10 documents are required for applying San Marino schengen visa.
 You can also find useful tips from fellow travellers.

 San Marino is not a member of the European Union or European Economic Area.
 However, it maintains an open border with Italy.
 Since San Marino is only accessible via Italy entrance is not possible without entering the Schengen Area first and therefore Schengen visa rules apply de facto.

 You must submit a passport or other travel document issued within the last 10 years.
 This must have at least 2 blank pages and be valid for at least another 3 months after the date you intend to leave the Schengen area.